40% OF EMPLOYERS UNAWARE OF POSITIVE DUTY TO PREVENT HARASSMENT

 Workplace sexual harassment is a serious and persistent problem directly impacting one in three employees.
 As well as causing significant personal harm, it costs the economy more than $3.8billion per year.
 Evidence shows that discrimination and gender inequality are the key drivers of workplace sexual harassment.

-A new survey from Our Watch of 1000 employees and 500 workplace leaders of organisation with at least 20 employees reveals that 40% of workplace leaders are not aware of the new legal obligation to prevent workplace sexual harassment and on 76% of leaders know that workplace sexual harassment is illegal.
+A new survey from Our Watch of 1000 employees and 500 workplace leaders of organisation with at least 20 employees reveals that 40% of workplace leaders are not aware of the new legal obligation to prevent workplace sexual harassment and only 76% of leaders know that workplace sexual harassment is illegal.
 Despite these knowledge gaps, 70% of workplace leaders were highly confident that their workplace is aware of the requirements.

 The Australian Human Rights Commission introduced positive duty regulations in December 2022, moving the legal onus for prevention onto employers.
 It is not sufficient to just respond to incidents.